Edouard87/dotdotslash/README.md

 # dotdotslash
 An tool to help you search for Directory Traversal Vulnerabilities

+# Note

+This is a fork of the original package available at:
+This was adapted to work on python 3.10.5.

 # Benchmarks
 Platforms that I tested to validate tool efficiency:
 * [DVWA](https://github.com/ethicalhack3r/DVWA) (low/medium/high)